FREDVUNI/pie-chart/README.md

 # pie chart

 Pie Divided is a simple web application that allows you to visually divide a pie into different sections using HTML and CSS.
-It's a fun way to demonstrate how you can create visually appealing designs with just a few lines of code.
+It's a fun way to demonstrate how to create visually appealing designs with just a few lines of code.

 ## Getting Started